cyber-veerjot/Cybersecurity-Portfolio-2026/Part1_Activities/Activities.md

 the main entrance has the cameras installed so that the entrance can be monitored through the security room
 2. **Physical Locks**
 to prevent unauthorised entry, the apartment's main door has a deadbolt lock with attached chain which ensures double security.
-3. **Wifi Security**
-Our home network uses a strong password and encryption so neighbours cannot connect and see our traffic.
 4. **Device Security**
 Phones and laptops use PINs or biometrics to protect personal data if a device is lost or stolen.
 ### Analysis: